 The German Association for Adult Education (DVV International) offered a proposed project to the German Agency for International Cooperation (GIZ), to implement a pilot project for the QUDRA program funded by the European Union (EU) which trained 45 unemployed individuals and job seekers from the Syrian refugees and host communities.
 The implementation was proposed in cooperation with a Community-Based Organization (CBO) in the Irbid governorate "Family & Childhood Protection Association"; which is one of the most affected areas of Syrian asylum.

-In designing the project proposal, DVV International has relied on its experience of more than 45 years in adult education, development, vocational training and non-formal education fields in more than 30 countries, as well as its experience in the Middle East, particularly in the context of the refugee crisis through providing skills development programs for the Syrian refugees and Jordanians.
+In designing the project proposal, DVV International has relied on its experience of more than 45 years in adult education, development, vocational training, and non-formal education fields in more than 30 countries, as well as its experience in the Middle East, particularly in the context of the refugee crisis through providing skills development programs for the Syrian refugees and Jordanians.
 The project proposal is a unique model for rehabilitation and vocational training.

-The actual implementation of the project Started on 06 September 2017 and ended on 31 December 2018 and was concluded with mass celebration attended by popular and official events and under the auspices of the General Director of Vocational Training Institution, Eng.
+The actual implementation of the project Started on 06 September 2017 and ended on 31 December 2018 and was concluded with a mass celebration attended by popular and official events and under the auspices of the General Director of Vocational Training Institution, Eng.
 Hani Khleifat, and in the presence of the member of the Jordanian Parliament, MP.
 Sami Khasawneh.